kendricklee91/Study/algorithm_test/README.md

 # Algorithm (coding) test
-> The purpose is to improve the understanding of algorithms
+> The goal is to improve the understanding of algorithms
 * Test Platform
   * Codeup
   * Leetcode